ssonpethkar/Preparation/practise/react_questions.md

 #  What is reducer, action, store in Redux
+`action`:
+    - a plain javascript object describing what happened.
+It must have a type property and can have additional data in a payload

+`reducer`:
+    - A pure function that takes the current state and the action, then returns a new state it specifies how the state changes in response to action
+`store`:
+    - The redux store holds the entire state tree of your application.
+It allows you to dispatch actions, subscribe to state change , and get the current state.

 #  What is middleware in Redux
 #  Explain data flow in Redux
 #  What is Redux-Thunk